Chapter 5:

 Truly, Jesus is the one "through whom all things are."
 Jehovah is the Father, the loving Source of all life, the one true God over all.
 But it was through His Son that He made all things, and it is through His Son that He is giving us life again. —1 Cor 8.6, Eph 1.9, 10.

-But are we not still getting old, sick and dying?
+But we are still getting old, sick and dying!
 When and how do we benefit from our redemption?
 Must we do anything to benefit from it?
 Yes, we do.
 John 3.16 above said that those exercising faith have everlasting life.
-If we choose to act like Adam, self-willed and disobedient, we thereby choose to receive his penalty.
-If we show ourselves appreciative of the sacrifice Christ made for us, we are declared righteous, free of Adam’s sin.
+If we choose to be self-willed and disobedient like Adam, we are choosing his penalty also.
+If we show ourselves appreciative of the sacrifice Christ made for us, we are declared free of Adam’s sin.
 What an incredible liberation!
-If we really understand what this means for us, we will never turn back again! —Rom 5.6-9.
+If we really understand what this means for us, we will never turn back again! —Rom 5:6-9.

 Of course, there is much more to being a Christian.
 By paying that debt for us and rescuing us from certain death, Jesus has become our Owner, or Lord.
 “You do not belong to yourselves,” Paul wrote to the Corinthians, “for you were bought with a price.”
 (1 Cor 6.19, 20) By purchase, Jesus now owns all mankind, and he can do with us as he pleases.
 He is pleased to give us everlasting life, if we accept our position as his property. —see John 5.22-24, 3.35, 36, 1 Cor 7.22, 23, 2 Thess 1.7-9, Heb 5.9.

 Like his Father, Jesus has tender love for us.
 We can hear it in his words as he taught the people, we can see it in his compassion as he cured their afflictions.
 As we read his story in the gospels, our appreciation for that love should become so deep that we abandon our selfish aims in life and give ourselves over to living in the way that he leads us.
-2 Cor 5:14,15 says: “For the love the Christ has compels us, because this is what we have judged, that one man died for all... and he died for all that those who live might live no longer for themselves, but for him who died for them and was raised up.”
+2 Cor 5:14, 15 says: “For the love the Christ has compels us, because this is what we understand, that one man died for all... and he died for all that those who live should live no longer for themselves, but for him who died for them and was raised up.”

 This involves more than being a nice person.
 It involves work!
 As you learn about God and his purposes, you will acquire very important knowledge that your friends and neighbors also need to know.
 If we love them like Jesus does, we will do as he did: go to them and share with them what we have learned.
 They will receive you the same as the people received him: some believed him, and others wanted to kill him.
 It takes both love and courage to speak out as a Christian. —see Mark 8.34-38, Matt 10.16-40.
 More on this in Chapter 14, Choose the Way of Life.